Eschatologue/CM_wiki/docs/character-creation/feat/feat-8th-level.md

 - **Improved Critical**

-    The number you need to roll for a Critical Hit while attacking with :weapon-prop-heavy: *[heavy]* or :weapon-prop-versatile: *[versatile]* weapon is reduced by 1.
+    The number you need to roll for a Critical Hit while attacking with :weapon-prop-heavy: **Heavy** or :weapon-prop-versatile: **Versatile** weapon is reduced by 1.
 This effect can stack.

 - **Heavyweight Throwing**

-    When you throw a weapon with a :weapon-prop-heavy: *[heavy]* property, its damage die becomes the weapon damage die instead of d4.
+    When you throw a weapon with a :weapon-prop-heavy: **Heavy** property, its damage die becomes the weapon damage die instead of d4.

 - **Ringing Blows**

-    When you miss a melee attack with a :weapon-prop-heavy: *[heavy]* weapon, you can deal damage to that creature equal to your Ability Modifier used to make the :d20-attack: **Attack Roll**.
+    When you miss a melee attack with a :weapon-prop-heavy: **Heavy** weapon, you can deal damage to that creature equal to your Ability Modifier used to make the :d20-attack: **Attack Roll**.
 This damage can't be increased in any way, other than increasing the Ability Modifier.

 - **Excessive Force**

-    When you hit a ranged attack with a :weapon-prop-heavy: *[heavy]* weapon, you can push the creature up to 10 feet straight away from yourself if it is Large or smaller sized.
+    When you hit a ranged attack with a :weapon-prop-heavy: **Heavy** weapon, you can push the creature up to 10 feet straight away from yourself if it is Large or smaller sized.
 If you score a Critical Hit, the creature is becomes prone.

 [heavy]: ../../equipment/weapon/index.md#heavy
 [versatile]: ../../equipment/weapon/index.md#versatile

 ### Magically Imbibed

 *Level 8 Feat*

 **Prerequisites:** Mage or Priest Group